1981 Canada Cup: Teams

 The Soviet Union treated the 1976 Canada Cup with disdain, but entered this tournament intent on re-asserting themselves following their upset loss to the United States at the 1980 Winter Olympics.
 They were led by the "KLM Line" of Vladimir Krutov, Igor Larionov, and Sergei Makarov on offence, as well as Viacheslav Fetisov and Alexei Kasatonov on defence, with the venerable Vladislav Tretiak in goal.
 Featuring a strong mixture of veterans and young players, the Soviets entered the tournament as favourites.

 Canada brought a considerably younger team to the 1981 Canada Cup compared to their 1976 entry.
 Three defencemen - Ray Bourque, Paul Reinhart, and Craig Hartsburg - were under the age of 22, while 20-year-old Wayne Gretzky was expected to be the offensive catalyst.
 Gretzky's pairing with Guy Lafleur and Gilbert Perreault was highly anticipated (and they would combine with each other on 22% of Team Canada's goals), while the New York Islanders quartet of Mike Bossy, Bryan Trottier, Butch Goring, and Clark Gillies were also expected to be offensive leaders.

 With 17 National Hockey League (NHL) players on their roster, Sweden felt confident they could upset the Soviet Union and Canada by utilizing a system of strong team play.
 Kent Nilsson (coming off a 131-point season for the Calgary Flames), Thomas Steen, Ulf Nilsson, and Börje Salming were expected to be the team's leaders.
-With only five returning players from 1976 - when they reached the finals - and hurt by the defections of the Šťastný brothers (Peter, Marián and Anton) to Canada, the Czechoslovakian team entered the tournament in the midst of a rebuilding phase and were not considered contenders in 1981.
+With only five returning players from 1976 - when they reached the finals - and hurt by the defections of the Šťastný brothers (Peter, Marián and Anton) to Canada, the Czechoslovak team entered the tournament in the midst of a rebuilding phase and were not considered contenders in 1981.

 The Americans, riding high following their gold medal victory at the 1980 Olympics, were considered capable of potentially upsetting the stronger teams in the tournament.
 Mark Howe, Rod Langway, and seven players from the 1980 Olympic team (Bill Baker, Neil Broten, Dave Christian, Steve Christoff, Mark Johnson, Rob McClanahan, and Ken Morrow) were expected to lead the United States.
 Tony Esposito was the American goaltender for the tournament; he had represented Canada at the 1972 Summit Series, but gained his American citizenship in time to represent his new nation.
 As in 1976, Finland was expected to finish last in the six-team tournament despite the fact that the Finnish hockey association considered the team sent to Canada among the best their nation had assembled.